FrancesCoronel/personal-website-v3/_posts/2014-10-17-long-lighthearted-lists.md

 1. Spanish
     -   Soy Peruana.
 2. English
-    -   Born and raised in the US, so there’s that.
+    -   Born and raised in the US, so there's that.
 3. French
     -   I lived in France for about a year in 3rd grade.
 4. Japanese